Aafia Siddiqui: Arrest in Afghanistan

 On the evening of 17 July 2008, a woman was approached by Ghazni Province police officers in the city of Ghazni outside the Ghazni governor's compound.
 She was holding two small bags at her side while crouching on the ground.
 This aroused the officer's suspicion, raising concerns that she might be concealing a bomb under her burqa.
 Previously, a shopkeeper had noticed a woman in a burqa drawing a map, which is suspicious in Afghanistan where women are generally illiterate.
 There had also been a report that a Pakistani woman in a burqa with a boy were traveling in Afghanistan urging women to volunteer for suicide bombing.
 She was accompanied by a young boy that she said was her adopted son.
 She said her name was Saliha, that she was from Multan in Pakistan, and that the boy's name was Ali Hassan.
-Discovering that she did not speak either of Afghanistan's main languages, Pashtu or Dari, the officers regarded her as suspicious.
+Discovering that she did not speak either of Afghanistan's main languages, Pashto or Dari, the officers regarded her as suspicious.
 She told the police she was looking for her husband, needed no help, and started to walk away.
 She was arrested and taken to the police station for questioning.
 She initially claimed the boy was her stepson, Ali Hassan.
-The woman was not identified as Siddiqui until after she was hospitalized and fingerprinted.
+The woman was not identified as Siddiqui until after she was fingerprinted.
 She subsequently admitted he was her biological son when DNA testing proved the boy to be Ahmed.